satyakonmsft/skype-docs/Skype/SDN/articles/configuring-sdn-manager.md

----
-title: Configure Interface SDN Manager
-description: Learn how to configure and run SDN Manager in three different operational modes: cache, database, and Redis. ms.date: 03/29/2022
----

 # Configure Interface SDN Manager

 **Applies to**: Lync Server 2013 | Skype for Business 2015 | Skype for Business 2019